savishy/docker-examples/docker-swarm/docker-swarm-mode-1.12/1-manual/README.md

 ## Prerequisites

-* *Docker 1.12+ is needed to make this example work*, as this example uses the [Docker Swarm Mode feature.](https://docs.docker.com/engine/swarm/swarm-tutorial/create-swarm/)
+* *Docker 1.12+ is needed*, as this example uses the [Docker Swarm Mode feature.](https://docs.docker.com/engine/swarm/swarm-tutorial/create-swarm/)

 * This is a `.sh` script, which means on Windows, you can only execute this within the *Docker Quickstart Terminal.*

 **If provisioning AWS Docker-Machines:**

+You will need an AWS Account.

 Create a script `setenv.sh` *in the same directory as `createSwarm.sh`*.
+(This script is absent by default).

 The script needs to have the following content: